How to create a cli tool with node.js

 index

-Why Choose Node.js for CLI Development?
+Why Use Node.js for CLI Development?

 Prerequisites

-• Node.js (version 16 or later recommended)
+• Node.js (v16 or later recommended)

-• NPM or Yarn (for package management)
+• NPM or Yarn for package management

 • A terminal or command prompt